wardi/jsonsquared/README.md

 ]
 ```

-You must use the Unicode-escaped versions of the special characters
+You must use the Unicode-escaped versions of characters with a
+special meaning in JSON Squared column names
 or your keys will be interpreted incorrectly.
 For reference:

 Original | JSON Escaped